Alverton

-Alverton is an English hamlet in the Newark and Sherwood district of Nottinghamshire.
+Alverton is an English hamlet and civil parish in the Newark and Sherwood district of Nottinghamshire.
 It is joined by neighbouring Kilvington to form an area for a parish meeting.
-It contains 22 houses, surrounded by farmland.
+It contains 22 houses surrounded by farmland, and reported 61 residents in the 2021 census.
 The River Devon and its tributary, the Winter Beck, run along its eastern border.
-It is covered by the civil parish of Staunton.

 Amenities

 There is a Montessori nursery school at Staunton-in-the-Vale (1.6 miles, 2.6 km), primary schools at Orston (2.1 miles, 3.4 km) and Bottesford (3.6 miles, 5.8 km), and secondary schools at Bingham (7.3 miles, 11.7 km), Bottesford and Newark-on-Trent (7.5 miles, 12.1 km).

 Alverton has no shops or places of worship.
 The nearest Anglican church is St Mary's at Staunton and the nearest Methodist church at Long Bennington (3.8 miles, 6.1 km).
 The nearest shopping centres are Bingham and Newark.
 The closest pubs are the Staunton Arms at Staunton and the Durham Ox at Orston.

 Two buses run through Alverton on Wednesdays and Fridays between Newark and in the one case Shelton and the other Bottesford.
 The nearest train service is at Bottesford railway station on the line between Nottingham, Grantham and Skegness line.